arvdsar/alexblog/content/posts/no-excuse-for-not-having-a-backup.md

 Nowadays there is no valid excuse to not have a decent backup.
 I wrote an [article about online backup](https://www.vdsar.net/archives/766 "Backup strategy and Synology Online backup") using a NAS (network attached storage) a while ago and there are several other solutions available for all kinds of dataprotection.

 There are several technologies available for creating a backup.
-I devide them in 3 categories:
+I divide them in 3 categories:

 - Non electronic (DVD-R, BluRay, CD Rom, Tape)
 - Electronic storage (i.e.: Harddisk, USB Stick)